birgerosterberg/loopit/README.md

 - A `User` can have multiple `Comments` but each `Comment` is created by one `User`.
 - A `User` has one `UserProfile`.
 - A `Post` can have multiple `Comments` but each `Comment` belongs to one `Post`.

+## Design Philosophy

+As the sole developer behind Loopit, my design philosophy centers around minimalism and a user-focused approach.
+I wanted to create a space where users feel at ease and can focus on what matters most—loop-based music.

+### Color Scheme

+I chose a dark background (`bg-dark`) coupled with light text (`text-light`) to achieve a high-contrast, visually appealing design that is also easy on the eyes.

+### Framework

+I opted for Bootstrap as my go-to framework.
+It simplified the development process, letting me concentrate more on features and less on layout issues.
+Plus, Bootstrap comes with a plethora of built-in components that are both functional and aesthetic.

+### Minimalistic Approach

+Minimalism was always at the forefront of my mind while designing this platform.
+My goal was to include only what's absolutely necessary for users, eliminating any elements that could distract or confuse.
+This 'less is more' philosophy has shaped Loopit into a platform that's simple but efficient, devoid of any unnecessary bells and whistles.

 Credits: \
 https://www.pngegg.com/en/png-zepmn - Infinity symbol default.jpg